thiagobien/ACL/workshop/2_Cloud-native Concepts/README.md

 # Cloud-native Concepts

-This session gives an overview of ...
+This module gives an overview of cloud-native concepts such as: Container, Kubernetes

 ## Labs